Testing and Publishing

-Amplitude provides two ways to test your guides and surveys:
+There are two ways to test your guides and surveys:

-- Preview mode: A quick first check to see how your guide or survey looks and confirm your setup.
+- Preview mode: a quick first check to see how your guide or survey looks and confirm your setup.

 Preview mode

-- Ensure button actions behave as you intend
+- Button actions behave as you intend.

-Preview mode is accessible from the builder:
+To open Preview mode from the builder:

 - Open a guide or survey.

-- Click Test & Preview.
+- Click Preview.

 Conditions checked in preview mode